tommcclymont/TM5GProject/README.md

 ## Usage

-After navigating to the project directory, run the following command to start the NF servers:
+After navigating to the project directory, run the following commands to start the NF servers.
+Each command must be run in a new terminal.

 ```go
 go run AMF/amf.go